Christa Kinshofer: Biography

 Kinshofer's comeback started with the victory of the international German Championship, although she still started for the Netherlands.
 The DSV called the "Lost Daughter" back into the German national team, appreciating her achievements.
 She won the World Cup Slalom in Piancavallo and could qualify in 4 events for the 1988 Olympic Games in Calgary.

 In 1988 in Calgary, she was even more successful: she won silver in the giant slalom and one day later bronze in slalom, both times behind Vreni Schneider.
 After that she retired from skiing.
 This decision was also based on an injury of the intervertebral disc.
 Because of her talent, to sell and articulate in front of camera, she was offered several advertising contracts.
 During her career, she was called "Glamour Girl" and "Hollywood Christa" by the media.

 Later careers

 After her skiing career, Kinshofer worked as a TV commentator for multiple sport channels and as an expert with the Bild magazine.
-She opened a sportshop for kids in Munich.
+She opened a sport shop for kids in Munich.
 Together with her sister she founded the company Kinsi Sports.